millacarmona/morphospace/README.md

-For example, suppose we are interested in the patterns of interspecific variation, but we don’t want the marked divergence of deep forked (DF) species to influence the axes because we don’t want the non-deep forked (NDF) species to be crushed and collapsed in the same tiny region of the morphospace.
+For example, suppose we are interested in the patterns of interspecific variation, but we don’t want the marked divergence of deep forked (DF) species to influence the axes, because we don’t want all the non-deep forked (NDF) species to be crushed and collapsed in the same tiny region of the morphospace.
 We could subset our shapes to retain only NDF species, build an ordination using a bgPCA between them (so our axes maximize the interspecific variation between NDF species), and then project the samples corresponding to DF species into the resulting morphospace.

 ``` r
 # Between group PCA - only non-deepforked species, then project deep forked species